s0nderlabs/pragma./docs/help/troubleshooting.md

 1. Note the exact error message
 2. Check which operation failed
 3. Review the [FAQ](faq.md)
-4. Try again after a few minutes
+4. Refresh the page and try again
+5. If persistent, disconnect and reconnect your wallet